Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 ### Ruby on Rails:

 Ruby is a high level and object-oriented programming language developed by Yukihiro Matsumoto in 1995.

 High level programming's goal is to bring programming languages closer to our human languages.
 It has less abstraction and is easier to read and write.

 Matz as he's more commonly known has a clear objective with Ruby. he wanted to make Ruby "natural, not just simple.”[^1]

-He also generously released it as open source meaning it can be modified or enchanced by anyone.
+He also generously released it as open source, meaning it can be modified or enhanced by anyone.
 This is how Ruby on Rails came about.

-In 2004 Ruby on Rails, a rapid web development framework was released as open source software.
+In 2004, Ruby on Rails, a rapid web development framework was released as open source software.

-As it was developed in Ruby it continues Matz's principals .....
+As it was developed in Ruby it inherits many strengths of it’s Ruby origins.
+It has an extensive library of free third party modules (gems) and it is next generation which means it’s constantly getting support from new developers.

-Ruby on Rails sky rocketed into success as a web development tool and continues to have massive sucess to this day.
-Famous for it speed and ease of use leading to massive productivity.
+Ruby on Rails sky rocketed into success as a web development tool and continues to have massive success to this day.
+Famous for its speed and ease of use leading to massive productivity.
+Websites such as Github, Airbnb and Etsy are all on Ruby on Rails

-It also has a feverish fan base, the Ruby on Rails Oceania meetups in Melbourne are immensely enjoyable as they are brimming with enthusitic
+It also has a feverish fan base, the excitement at Ruby on Rails Oceania meetups in Melbourne is palpable, brimming with enthusiastic developers of all ages and experience levels looking to discuss their personal experiences with Ruby on Rails.

+Ruby on Rails has three basic principles:

+Convention over configuration, meaning that the developer only has to specify non conventional aspects of the applications allowing for less code to be written to have a working program.

+Metaprogramming, which is a method that allows the user to write programs using programs making building applications easier and faster

+And Automated testing, which means that Ruby on Rail has built in automatic testing making test cases easier to write and execute.

+Ruby on Rails does of course does have some drawbacks.

+Ruby on Rails is considered to have a slow runtime compared with more modern competitors such as NodeJS and GoLang.
+It also has a slow boot speed depending on the amount of gem dependencies and files.

-#### C:
+#### Basic:

+Basic is know as the computer language of the 1980's has it's origins in 1960s.
+Basic was the fundamental software on all home computers of the time.

+It uses line numbers seperated by 10s.
+20 and then on.
+These computers didn't have word processors or text editors.

 ## 7: Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.